spcl/CLaMPI/README.md

 ### Notes:
-    - Specifying libLSB is optional in configure.
+    - Specifying libLSB is optional.
 If not specified, the perf_hash test will not be compiled
     - The flag --enable-adaptive enables the adaptive scheme (see Section III.E of the paper)

 ## Window modes: